The gravitational field

 |

-If we write the relations of the
+If we write relations of Lorentz-invariant theory of gravitation (LITG) in

-we find that the vector of gravitational field strength and the vector of
+terms of 4-vectors and tensors, we find that the vector of gravitational field

-torsion field make up the gravitational
+make up gravitational

-tensor and are part of the gravitational
+tensor and are part of gravitational

 stress-energy tensor and of Lagrangian